 Hooray - you're approved!

 To protect yourself against damages to the apartment or any belongings that you leave in the space, you should take a security deposit from your subtenant.
 Follow California laws for accepting and holding security deposits as best you can.
 The most important thing to do is agree on the state of the apartment with your subtenant so that you don't get charged for damages caused by them.
-Inspections and deposits are managed by our team of subleasing experts for anyone subscribed to Caretaker Leaseholder.

 6. Set up rent payments